Giant, inflatable Ralphie goes on display outside ‘A Christmas Story’ house

-A 20-foot-tall gigantic Ralphie was on display in front of the A Christmas Story house in Cleveland.
+Saturday night a 20-foot-tall gigantic Ralphie was on display in front of the A Christmas Story House.

 It’s from the classic scene from “A Christmas Story” when Ralphie was forced to put on his bunny pajamas that came from Aunt Clare.